 Although it goes back to the end of 2018, many topics certainly are on the agenda of organizations.
 NASA made the framework to serve as a foundational compass as it ’embarks on a new journey toward a future that enables its workforce to be adaptable, resilient, productive and bold.’
 Resilience and adaptability definitely are hot topics nowadays, as you know, with the most-used business term since the pandemic, no doubt being business resilience.

 Investments in future of work initiatives 2021-2024 per IDC

-One of them is IDC (International Data Corporation) that started a future of work practice a few years ago.
+IDC (International Data Corporation) started a future of work practice a few years ago.
 In June, the research firm released new findings on future of work technologies and services, including spending intentions for 2021 and the forecast period through 2024.

 With IDC, we’re in our context of digital transformation since its Worldwide Future of Work Spending Guides are based on its Worldwide Digital Transformation Spending Guide and “determine FoW-specific opportunities by sizing the DX technologies that fundamentally change the worker experience and/or role of the human worker.”
 FoW is short for Future of Work, and DX is short for digital transformation.

 According to IDC, the evolution towards the new workplace and changing workforce is expected to drive a total investment in future of work technologies of almost $656 Billion in 2021.